JinaneBouzekhti/Diabetes-Prediction-and-Analysis-Suite/README.md

 # Diabetes Management Suite

 ## Overview
 Welcome to the Diabetes Management Suite, a comprehensive toolkit for diabetes prediction and data analysis.
-This suite consists of two main components: a "Diabetes Prediction App" built with Django, and a Jupyter Notebook for in-depth analysis and visualization of diabetes data.
+This suite consists of two main components: a Jupyter Notebook for in-depth analysis and visualization of diabetes data, and a "Diabetes Prediction App" built with Django.

 ### About the Dataset
 - **Source:** National Institute of Diabetes and Digestive and Kidney Diseases